eclipse-tractusx/vas-country-risk-backend/docs/Arc42-Documentation.md

 ![template](../docs/Images/getUsersFromCompany.png)

-In this endpoint, we can consult the users of our company.
+This endpoint allows the retrieval of users from the user's company.
-Our company is automatically extracted from the authentication token, thus avoiding filters.
+The company is automatically extracted from the authentication token, thus avoiding filters.
-It is used when we intend to share a report for example.
+It is used when a report is to be shared for example.

 ![companyUsersResponse.png](../docs/Images/companyUsersResponse.png)